Discover Dundalk – Ireland’s Historic Border Town

 • Proleek Dolmen – A 4,000‑year‑old portal tomb on the grounds of Ballymascanlon House.
 Local folklore claims a wish is granted to anyone who can place a pebble on the capstone without it rolling off.

-• St Patrick’s Church – Designed by Thomas Duff and opened in 1847, this Gothic‑style church boasts a striking bell tower added in 1903 and an interior of granite pillars and vaulted ceilings.
+• St Patrick’s Cathedral – Designed by Thomas Duff and opened in 1847, this Gothic‑style church boasts a striking bell tower added in 1903 and an interior of granite pillars and vaulted ceilings.

 • Dundalk Stadium – Ireland’s only all‑weather horse‑racing track, also hosting greyhound racing.
 Packages range from general admission to dining in The View restaurant with views of the Cooley Mountains.